corda/token-sdk/README.md

 #### General

 * Renamed `shell` package to `rpc`
-* Moved a the distribution utils and `ObserverAwareFinalityFlow` code into an `internal` package as that code will be released in a "Corda Commons" library in the near future.
+* Moved the distribution utils and `ObserverAwareFinalityFlow` code into an `internal` package as that code will be released in a "Corda Commons" library in the near future.
 * Builds against Corda `5.0-SNAPSHOT` for this release.
 The final release